-Each resource file javamail.
-X is searched in the following order:
+Each javamail.
+X resource file is searched in the following order:

 - 1. <java.home>/lib/javamail.X

-- META-INF/javamail.X
+- 2. META-INF/javamail.X

-- 3. META-INF/javamail.default.X
+- META-INF/javamail.default.X

-Method 1 allows the user to include their own version of the resource file by placing it in the lib directory of wherever the java.home property points.
+Method 1 allows the user to include their own version of the resource file by placing it in the lib directory where the java.home property points.
 Method 2 allows an application that uses the JavaMail APIs to include their own resource files in their application's or jar file's META-INF directory.
-The default files, javamail.default.X, are part of the JavaMail mail.jar file.
+The javamail.default.X default files are part of the JavaMail mail.jar file.